tencentyun/intlcloud-documents/product/视频服务/直播/购买指南/购买流程_intl.md

 If you have already completed identity verification, skip this step.
 Otherwise, please follow [Identity Verification Guide](https://intl.cloud.tencent.com/document/product/378/3629) to verify your identity.
-After your personal or organizational identity is verified, you can activate the LVB service.
+After your personal or organizational identity is verified, you can activate the CSS service.

-## Activate LVB
+## Activate CSS

-Go to the [LVB console](https://console.cloud.tencent.com/live) page, select [I agree to the Tencent Cloud Service Agreement](https://intl.cloud.tencent.com/document/product/301/9248) and click **Activate** to activate the LVB service for use.
+Go to the [CSS console](https://console.cloud.tencent.com/live) page, select [I agree to the Tencent Cloud Service Agreement](https://intl.cloud.tencent.com/document/product/301/9248) and click **Activate** to activate the CSS service for use.
 ![](https://main.qcloudimg.com/raw/eae08b6f0b3d3824aed2c05e63cd18ae.png)